advanced-online-marketing/AwsSqsTracking/README.md

         }
     }

+**There should always be only one tracking request per message.**

 ## Logging & debugging

-When the plugin's setting `log all communication` is enabled, all AWS SQS queue communication (i.e. all outgoing and incoming events) and all Piwik tracker debug messages are being logged in this plugin's log file `aws-sqs-tracking.log`.
+When the plugin's setting `log all communication` is enabled, all AWS SQS queue communication (i.e. all outgoing and incoming events) are being logged in this plugin's log file `aws-sqs-tracking.log`.

+All Piwik tracker debug messages are currently only logged to the console.